pedrogpo/pedrogpo/README.md

 ## Skills

-- Full-stack web application development using JavaScript/TypeScript, ReactJS/NextJS, and PHP
+- Full-stack web application development using JavaScript/TypeScript, ReactJS/NextJS, NodeJS and PHP
 - Designing intuitive and visually appealing user interfaces using Figma
 - Proficient in software development using C++ and Java Native Interface (JNI)
 - Familiarity with database management